BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/introduction.md

 *	Character corruption within data or metadata

 ## Help users to...
-As users progress through their journey, they perform certain tasks, some spanning more than one high level user need (see below).
+As users progress through their journey, they perform certain tasks, some spanning more than one high-level user need (see below).
 This guidance presents solutions in a format that addresses those pain points.
 These solutions are phrased as a statement to 'Help Users To...' perform tasks, for example [Helps User To...
 Discover your portal](main-content/steps/discover-your-portal).

 <div class="image-container">